 The level of sexual dimorphism depends on the environment where Silene latifolia grows.
-We are looking for QTL based on a cross between dry and wet environments, with a special interest to those that localise on the sex chromosomes.
+We are looking for QTL based on a cross between plants from dry and wet environments, with a special interest to QTL that localise on the sex chromosomes.

 Incomplete penetrance of sex determination in frogs, and achiasmatic meiosis in males, allows for interesting possibilities in the evolution of a new sex chromosome.

 Variation in the extent of sex chromosome differentiation exists within the same population for the common frog, Rana temporaria.
 This alows to directly compare possible effects on male fitness while controlling for the rest of the genome, and the environment.

 RNAseq analysis of males and females from a population with varying degrees of genetic differentiation between the X and the Y chromosomes.

 Gene expression in experimentally evolved D. pseudoobscura lines under high and low sexual selection.